Roboron3042/Cyberpunk-Neon/README.md

 Apply the icons (Papirus-Dark) in system settings (KDE = Settings -> Appearance- Icons.
 Apply icons for GTK applications too in Settings -> Appearance - Application Style).

+### Tabletop Simulator

+Open the game.
+Got con Configuration -> Interface -> Theme Editor and click "Import/Export".
+Now copy the content of TabletopSimulator_Cyberpunk-Neon.txt

 ### Telegram

 Just drop the cyberpunk-neon.tdesktop-theme into the chat and open it.

+### Zim

+If you use Zim you can copy my style.conf into ~./config/zim

+`cp style.conf ~./config/zim/`

+## Terminal

+In the terminal folder you will find colorschemes for different terminal emulators and applications.

+`cd terminal`

+### Konsole

+Copy Cyberpunk-Neon.colorscheme into ~~/.local/share/konsole/

+`cp Cyberpunk-Neon.colorscheme ~/.local/share/konsole/`

 ### Tilix

-The terminal i'm using is called Tilix.
-You can import my color scheme copying Cyberpunk-Neon.json into ~/.config/tilix/schemes
+Copy Cyberpunk-Neon.json into ~/.config/tilix/schemes

 `cp Cyberpunk-Neon.json ~/.config/tilix/schemes`

 Select it in Settings -> Profile -> Color

+### Other

+See terminal-palette file

 ### Vim

-Although you can use Vim with the default terminal colors, I've created a Vim theme to better fits my needs.
+Although you can use Vim with the default terminal colors, I've created a Vim theme to better fit my needs.
 You need to copy cyberpunkneon.vim to ~/.vim/colors

 `cp cyberpunkneon.vim ~/.vim/colors`